-Cows With Big Horns Have Nothing to Prove
+What Do Cows With Big Horns Have to Prove?

 Highland cattle, with massive horns, may look dangerous but can be quite gentle.
 Here Duncan Coles rides Curious Bleu, an 8-year-old steer who was the protagonist in the children's book "The Curious Little Calf Named Bleu."

 At Miles Smith Farm, we have two kinds of cattle: Scottish Highlanders and Angus/Hereford cross-breeds.
 There are many differences between these breeds, but one is particularly striking.
 The Highlanders, both males, and females have enormous horns, and the others do not.
 In ancient times all cattle had horns, but as a result of selective breeding, many breeds of cattle lost their horns.
 Highlanders, Texas Long Horns, and Watussi are a few breeds that still grow horns.

 It's easy to think that horned cattle are more dangerous than those without.
 The annual "Running of the Bulls" in Spain features horned animals chasing and sometimes goring daring young people in the streets.
 I have only been charged by a horned cow once, and it was my fault.
 I was trying to move a newborn calf into the barn.
 The new mom decided I was interfering and tossed me with her head, then backed off, her point made.
 Never mess with a protective mom.

 My theory is that cows with horns might be less dangerous than those without.
 A cow with horns doesn't have to prove anything.
 She'll think: I have enormous horns, so I already know I'm superior to you.
 Oh, by the way, could you brush my back?